ds4dm/ecole.ai/about.md

 ## Use of Machine Learning in branch and bound

-Various decisions in B&B framework have been traditionally designed manually with expert knowledge, and the patter recognition techniques have enabled richer and complex modeling of these decisions.
+Various decisions in B&B framework have been traditionally designed manually with expert knowledge, and the pattern recognition techniques have enabled richer and complex modeling of these decisions.
 For example, Khalil et al. learns a branching decision with the help of SVMs in an online fashion.
 Gasse et al. uses GCNN to predict a good quality branching variable with higher accuracy. more examples ...